phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 While the analysis is running, let's scroll up in our console and look at the information |eco| reported before the MCMC chain started sampling.
-This output goes by very quickly, but it's **very** important to read it over to make sure that |eco| is doing what you think it's doing.
+This output goes by very quickly, but it's **very** important to read it over to make sure |eco| is doing what you think it's doing.
 At the very top, you will see something like::

     ======================================================================